MKTG 4020 CONSUMER BEHAVIOR SYLLABUS

 What’s being evaluated?

-INDIVIDUAL WORK (50%)
+INDIVIDUAL WORK (60%)

-Consumer Experience (CX) Promotional Project (4 @ 5% = 20%):
+CUSTOmer Experience (CX) Project (3 @ 5% = 15%):

 Shoebox Collage Project (15%)

 As consumers, our decision journeys are affected by both internal and external processes.
 You’ll be asked to make a shoebox collage with objects that represent the consumer psychological (inside of the box) and consumer cultural (outside of the box) processes that influence your decision journeys.
-This should contain, at a minimum, 20 unique specific theories/concepts of consumer behavior, with a fully-referenced key (see Appendix B for specific details).
+This should contain, at a minimum, 20 unique and personally relevant specific theories/concepts of consumer behavior, with a fully-referenced key (see Canvas for specific details).
 The point of the shoebox collage project is to provide a point of creativity for you to relate the theories and concepts from the course directly to your own individuality as a consumer.

 Course Engagement (12%)

-Communication skills are extremely important in marketing (after all, it’s one of the things we do!), which is why I grade course engagement on active participation and contribution, not mere class attendance (you’ll note I don’t have a formal attendance policy).
-I also expect everyone to actively engage in class discussions, any class exercises, and make quality contributions/discussions on Slack.
-All of this counts as engagement.
-Therefore, course engagement is a function of: (in-class active participation + outside-class on Slack)*(volume)*(quality).
+Therefore, course engagement is a function of: (in-class active participation + outside-class on Canvas)*(volume)*(quality).
 Both inside and outside of classtime, I encourage us to work hard to create and maintain a supportive, respectful, and empathetic environment.
 While I’ll help guide you, the class should be a thought lab to express your critical and analytical thinking, while also considering the backgrounds of others in and out of the class.

 Manning BeHub (Behavioral Hub) Research Credits (3%)